alvations/pywsd/README.md

 >>> print answer
 Synset('depository_financial_institution.n.01')
 >>> print answer.definition()
-'a building in which the business of banking transacted'
+'a financial institution that accepts deposits and channels the money into lending activities'
 ```

 For all-words WSD, try: